 (f) The lessor for arrears of rent for a period of three months immediately preceding the bankruptcy and accelerated rent for a period not exceeding three months following the bankruptcy if entitled to accelerated rent under the lease, but the total amount so payable shall not exceed the realization from the property on the premises under a lease, and any payment made on account of accelerated rent shall get credit against the amount payable by the trustee for occupation rent;

 (g) The fees and costs referred to in subsection 70(2) but only to the extent of the realization on the assets eligible thereunder;

 (h) In the case of a bankrupt who became bankrupt before the prescribed date, all indebtedness of the bankrupt under any Act respecting workers’ compensation, under any Act respecting unemployment insurance, or under any provision of the Income Tax Act creating an obligation to pay to Her Majesty amounts already deducted or withheld;

 (i) Claims that result from injuries to employees of the bankrupt in respect of which the provisions of any Act respecting workers’ compensation do not apply, but only to the extent of money received from persons guaranteeing the bankrupt against damages resulting from those injuries; and

 (j) In the case of a bankrupt who became bankrupt before the prescribed date, claims of the Crown not mentioned in paragraphs (a) to (i), in right of Canada or any province, notwithstanding any statutory preference to the contrary.

+There are alternatives to bankruptcy.
 Through section 136 of Canada’s Bankruptcy and Insolvency Act, you’ll know the prioritization of creditors when a debtor declares bankruptcy.